 Arrests on charges of “incitement” on social media platforms and Israeli government policy: a Facebook case study

-Since the end of 2014, a significant escalation has been witnessed in the Israeli arrest campaigns targeting Palestinians on charges related to content shared on social media platforms, in particular, Facebook.
+Since the end of 2014, a significant escalation has been witnessed in the Israeli arrest campaigns targeting Palestinians on charges related to content shared on social media platforms, in particular Facebook.
 In 2017, the number of Palestinians arrested on charges of “incitement” was around 300 detainees.

 This paper highlights the escalating systematic and repeated arrests targeting Palestinians practicing their right to freedom of expression on social media platforms with Facebook as a case study within a legal, political, and factual frame of work.
 It analyzes the laws defining incitement in the Israeli penal code and the Israeli military orders imposed on Palestinians in the West Bank.
-The paper also analyzes the charge sheets of Palestinian detainees convicted of “incitement”, and similar cases of detainees subjected to administrative detention.
+The paper also analyzes the charge sheets of Palestinian detainees convicted of “incitement”, and similar cases of detainees subjected to administration detention.

-In addition, the paper explores the main courses of action recently adopted by the Israeli government, focusing on two key axes: the proposed “Facebook Bill” in the Knesset, as well the cooperation between the Israeli government and Facebook in removing content and posts labeled as “incitement”.
+In addition, the paper explores the main courses of action recently adopted by the Israeli government, focusing on two key axes: the proposed “Facebook Bill” in the Knesset, as well the cooperation between the Israeli government and Facebook in removing content and posts labelled as “incitement”.

 First: Israeli legal grounds for arrests on charges related to content shared on social media platforms